Arkadiusz Krysik

 Only by knowing the ins and outs of certain industries can you find lucrative niches that are brimming with potential new SaaS business opportunities.

-Expertise in certain areas can be your greatest asset in starting a SaaS business – use it!
+Expertise in certain areas can be your greatest asset in starting a SaaS company – use it!

 Step 2: Plan out and conduct market research